-Democracy is generally believed to require public support to survive.
-The empirical evidence for this hypothesis is, however, weak with only a handful of tests, all utilizing small cross-sectional samples, and finding contradictory results.
-The obstacle has been that survey data on democratic support are fragmented across time, space, and survey item.
-In response, we use a Bayesian latent variable model to estimate a smooth country-year panel of democratic support for 120 countries and up to 24 years.
-The panel nature of our estimates then permit a rigorous test of the hypothesis that public support helps democracy survive.
-Using dynamic and fixed effects models, we find that democratic support is positively associated with subsequent change in democracy.
-Support, moreover, is more robustly linked with the survival of democracy than its emergence in the first place.
+It is widely believed that democracy requires public support to survive.
+The empirical evidence for this hypothesis is weak, however, with existing tests resting on small cross-sectional samples and producing contradictory results.
+The underlying problem is that survey measures of support for democracy are fragmented across time, space, and different survey questions.
+In response, this article uses a Bayesian latent variable model to estimate a smooth country-year panel of democratic support for 135 countries and up to 29 years.
+The article then demonstrates a positive effect of support on subsequent democratic change, while adjusting for the possible confounding effects of prior levels of democracy and unobservable time-invariant factors.
+Support is, moreover, more robustly linked with the endurance of democracy than its emergence in the first place.
 As Lipset and Easton hypothesized over 50 years ago, public support does indeed help democracy survive.